akras14/alexkras.com/posts/memory-leak/post.md

 plt.show()
 ```

-You can check out the **plot** branch, and run the program as usual.
+You can check out the [plot](https://github.com/akras14/memory-leak-example/tree/plot) branch, and run the program as usual.
 Once you are finished run `python plot.py` to generate the plot.
-You'll need to have Matplotlib library installed on your machine for it to work.
+You'll need to have [Matplotlib](http://matplotlib.org/) library installed on your machine for it to work.

+Or you can plot the data in Excel.

 <a name="heapdump"></a>
 ## Step 2.
 Take at least 3 Heap dumps